Exercises

 What Stretches Are Best After Exercise?

 Gentle static stretches can suit many cool downs.
-Hold each stretch in a mild, comfortable position.
-Do not force the range, bounce, or push into sharp pain.
+Hold each stretch in a mild and comfortable position.
+Do not force the range, bounce or push into sharp pain.

 A useful starting point is 20 to 30 seconds per stretch, repeated once or twice.
-Choose the muscles you used most.
-For runners, this may include calves, quadriceps, hamstrings, hip flexors, and gluteals.
-For swimmers, it may include shoulders, chest, upper back, and hips.
+Choose the muscles used most during your session.
+Runners may focus on the calves, quadriceps, hamstrings, hip flexors and gluteal muscles.
+Swimmers may prefer shoulder, chest, upper-back and hip mobility.

-• After running: walk first, then stretch calves, quads and hips.
+• After running: walk first, then gently move or stretch the calves, quadriceps and hips.

-• After weights: use light movement, then stretch the loaded areas.
+• After weights: use light movement, then address any heavily loaded or stiff areas.

-• After team sport: jog or walk, then address tight or sore spots.
+• After team sport: jog or walk easily, then note painful or unusually tight areas.

-• After swimming: easy laps, then shoulder and trunk mobility.
+• After swimming: complete easy laps, then use gentle shoulder and trunk mobility.

 Should You Use a Foam Roller or Massage After Training?

-A foam roller may help some people reduce post-exercise tightness.
+A foam roller may help some people manage post-exercise tightness.
 Keep the pressure firm but tolerable.
-Avoid rolling directly over bruising, swelling, fresh injury, numbness, or sharp pain.
+Avoid rolling directly over bruising, swelling, fresh injury, numbness or sharp pain.

-Some people also use recovery massage or sports massage as part of their training plan.
-Massage may help with comfort and recovery perception, but it should match your training load, pain level, and goals.
+Some people also use recovery massage or sports massage within a wider training plan.
+Massage may support comfort and recovery perception, but it should suit your training load, symptoms and goals.

 What Should You Avoid During a Cool Down?

-Avoid turning your cool down into more hard training.
-The aim is to slow down, not add another workout.
-Also avoid aggressive stretching, very painful foam rolling, alcohol straight after training, and heat over a fresh injury or swollen area.
+Avoid turning your cool down into another hard workout.
+The aim is to slow down, not add more training.
+You should also avoid forceful stretching, painful foam rolling and heat over a fresh or swollen injury.

-• Avoid sharp pain: pain is a signal to stop or change the activity.
+• Avoid sharp pain: stop or change the activity if pain becomes sharp or worsening.

-• Avoid hard stretching: gentle is enough after exercise.
+• Avoid aggressive stretching: gentle movement is usually enough after exercise.

-• Avoid heat on acute swelling: it may increase warmth and throbbing.
+• Avoid heat over acute swelling: heat may increase warmth, swelling or throbbing.

 When Should You Get Help With Post-Exercise Pain?

-Seek advice if soreness is severe, one-sided, worsening, linked with swelling, or still affecting normal movement after several days.
-You should also get help if pain changes your walking, running, lifting, or sport technique.
+Seek advice if soreness is severe, one-sided, worsening, associated with swelling, or still affecting normal movement after several days.
+You should also get help if pain changes how you walk, run, lift or perform your sport.

-A physiotherapist can help check whether your symptoms fit normal training soreness, a soft tissue injury, or a load problem.
-They may guide exercise changes, recovery pacing, strength work, mobility, or a return-to-sport plan.
+A physiotherapist can help assess whether your symptoms are more consistent with normal training soreness, a soft tissue injury or a load-management problem.
+Treatment may include exercise changes, recovery pacing, strength work, mobility or a return-to-sport plan.
 You can also read our muscle pain and injury guide.

 Frequently Asked Questions